storagebits/KISSS/README.md

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/final.jpg?raw=true)

 It uses a Raspberry Pi which control the slide projector via a simple relay and a DSLR camera to capture the slides.
-Then it does some post processing operations and send it straight to the cloud !
+Then it does some post processing operations and send it straight to the cloud ! oh yeah

 My dad was doing a lot (LOT) of photographies, exclusively on slides.
 From the early 1960's up to 1990.
 Since 30 years, for many reasons, those slides and their memories are sleeping in a attic...